guidogg13/Eisi/README.md

-# Eisi
-Hi, im Guido, i’m 12 and this is my LLM.
-It is good, but isn’t very velocity to charge I created this Open Source IA called Eisi that help to programm.
-That isn't the finally progect, that is onli alpha vesrion.

-ISN'T NOT GUARANTEED TO WORK
+Hi, I’m Guido, and this is my LLM project.

+This is **Eisi**, an open‑source AI designed to help with programming, especially Python.
+It’s still in **alpha version**, so performance is limited and not guaranteed to work in every situation.

+### ⚠️ Important notes
-This AI has a dataset specialized exclusively in programming and Python.
+- The dataset is focused only on programming and Python.

-Its common use is not recommended because it is still incomplete and has a very limited dataset.
-There are no licenses for anything — it is completely Open Source.
-Once you download everything (all files must be downloaded, otherwise the AI will never work), you can also replace the dataset if you want.
-For anyone interested, everything is free.
+- General-purpose use is not recommended yet.
+- The model is incomplete and still experimental.
+- There is **no license** — the project is fully open source.
+- To run Eisi correctly, you must download **all files**.
+Missing files will cause errors.

+### 🔧 Customization
+You can replace the dataset with your own if you want.
+Everything here is free to use, modify, and experiment with.

+This is just the beginning — the final version will be much more complete.